Zettersten/api.seatarranger.com.Core/README.md

 The table and party collection were unsorted and due to the nature of the application (not being a scalability challenge) it felt pertinent to allow sorting both collections from largest to smallest.

 ### Data structure
 For this challenge I used ArrayLists and HashSets.
 The ArrayLists were the structures that held both the table and party collection.
-The HashSet was used to track "sat" parties which allotted a reduction the overall number of interactions.
+The HashSet was used to track "sat" parties which allotted a reduction the overall number of iterations.

 ### Development process
 This project practiced TDD where I was able to write failing tests against interfaces and then later implementing solutions to pass said-test.
 I structured this project to take advantage of DI-best practices.
 All code is implemented against interfaces to allow for future interoperability with opportunity to change the main seating algorithm and persistence strategy.